11 Common Baby-Making Mistakes You Are Making and How to Correct Them

 8. Leading an Unhealthy Life

 It is important to note that your health plays an important role in getting pregnant almost as much as regular intercourse.
-An unhealthy diet, smoking, intake of alcohol and drugs, are some factors that need to be curbed to increase your chances of successful conception.
+An unhealthy diet, smoking, consumption of alcohol and drugs, are some factors that need to be curbed to increase your chances of successful conception.
 Even stress and depression can affect your chances of fertility.

 Tip to Avoid This Mistake: If you soon want a baby in your arms, switch to a healthy lifestyle.
 Quit drinking alcohol and smoking and switch to healthy foods.